CrossRef/event-data-user-guide/docs/data/time.md

 The `occurred` dataset provides an up-to-date dataset that lets you find Events that occurred on a given day.
 The data at a Query URL will change over time, so you can't rely on the dataset to be stable and citable.

 The timestamp field is available on all Events, so you can see when they were collected and added to the dataset for a given day.

+### Updates

+Update dates are cross-cutting.
+You can issue a query that simultaneously specifies collected dates, occurred dates and update dates.
+If you store the result of a query in a database you should periodically re-run the query, along with the `from-updated-date` of the last time you ran the query, to refresh your data with Events that were updated since the last time you ran it.